In This Article

 Best Growing Conditions for Chinese Lantern Plant

 Choose a spot with full sun to plant or display your Chinese lantern plant.
-The plant can withstand somewhat shady conditions, but a west-facing or south-facing exposure with lots of sunlight is ideal.
-If it's particularly hot where you are, an area with afternoon shade may be better for the plant.
+This species can withstand somewhat shady conditions, but a west- or south-facing exposure with lots of sunlight is ideal.
+If it's particularly hot where you are, an area with afternoon shade may be better to prevent scorched foliage.

-As with other nightshades, Chinese lantern plants need warm weather and night temperatures over 55 degrees to survive, so wait until a few weeks after your last frost date to bring them outdoors.
-At the end of the season, frosts will cause the plant to die back.
-If you'd like to keep a potted specimen going as an indoor plant, be sure to bring it inside in the fall.
+Like its relatives, the Chinese lantern plant needs warm weather around 70 to 75 degrees and nighttime temperatures above 55 degrees to survive, so wait until a few weeks after the last frost to bring yours outside for the growing season.
+When it begins getting colder, frosts will cause the plant to die back.
+If you'd like to keep a potted specimen going as an indoor plant, be sure to debug your plant before bringing it inside in the fall.

 How to Propagate Chinese Lantern Plant